VijayLegend/CoronaChatbot/README.md

 ![](cor.jpg)
 ![](cor2.jpg)
 ## CONCLUSION
-So this chatbot will help  to solve  query related to corona.and I use azure service to create it as mention in Future Ready Talent.
+So this chatbot will help  to solve  query related to corona.And I use azure service to create it as mention in Future Ready Talent.